 Grip the LH and RH hydroblocks simultaneously and lift clear of the spigots on the mounting bracket.
+The RH hydroblock should be drawn upwards past the plastic three way valve body.

 NOTE: Before removing the bypass tube from the hydroblocks, take note of the tube position and orientation.